confluentinc/examples/microservices-orders/docs/index.rst

 Tutorial
 ========

-How to use the tutorial:
+How to use the tutorial
 ~~~~~~~~~~~~~~~~~~~~~~~

 First run the full end-to-end working solution, which requires no code development, to see a customer-representative deployment of a streaming application..
 This provides context for each of the exercises in which you will develop pieces of the microservices.

 After you have successfully run the full solution, run through the tutorial to learn the basic principles of streaming applications.
-There are multiple exercises in the tutorial, and for each exercise:
+There are multiple exercises in the tutorial:

+* Exercise 1: Persist Events
+* Exercise 2: Request-driven vs Event-driven
+* Exercise 3: Enriching Streams with Joins
+* Exercise 4: Filtering and Branching
+* Exercise 5: Stateful Operations
+* Exercise 6: State Stores

+For each exercise:

 #.
 Read the description to understand the focus area for the exercise
 #.
 Open the file specified in each exercise and fill in the missing code, identified by `TODO`